akleszcz/web-dev-fun/section_3_js_async_programming/notes/promises.md

   .then(method5)
   .catch(err => throw err);
 ```
-See the `read-file.js` and `read-file-promisified.js` files in the `examples` directory of this section for a comparison of a callback and `Promise` approach of reading files.
+See the `read-file.js` and `read-file-promisified.js` files in the `examples` directory of this section for a comparison of a callback and `Promise` approach for reading files.

 ## Creating already settled promises
 You can create `Promise` objects that are resolved or rejected with `Promise.resolve` and `Promise.reject` methods, respectively.